Stephanie Burt: The New Thing

-Poets whom she cites as examples of "The New Thing" include Rae Armantrout, Michael O'Brien, Justin Marks, Elizabeth Treadwell, and Graham Foust.
+Poets whom she cites as examples of The New Thing include Rae Armantrout, Michael O'Brien, Justin Marks, Elizabeth Treadwell, and Graham Foust.

-Writings
+Other writings

-In addition to her essays for the Boston Review, Burt has written for The New Yorker, The New York Times Book Review, Poetry Review, Slate, The Times Literary Supplement, the London Review of Books, and the Yale Review.
+In addition to her essays for the Boston Review, Burt has written for The New Yorker, The New York Times Book Review, The Poetry Review, Slate, The Times Literary Supplement, the London Review of Books, and the Yale Review.

-She has a particular interest in the work of the poet/critic Randall Jarrell, and Burt's book Randall Jarrell and His Age reevaluates Jarrell's importance as a poet.
-The book won the Warren-Brooks Award in 2002.
-In explaining her book's aim, Burt wrote, "Many readers know Jarrell as the author of several anthology poems (for example, "The Death of the Ball Turret Gunner"), a charming book or two for children, and a panoply of influential reviews.
+She has an interest in the work of the writer Randall Jarrell, and Burt's book Randall Jarrell and His Age reevaluates Jarrell's importance as a poet.
+The book won the Warren–Brooks Award in 2002.
+In explaining her book's aim, Burt wrote: "Many readers know Jarrell as the author of several anthology poems [...] a charming book or two for children, and a panoply of influential reviews.
 This book aims to illuminate a Jarrell more ambitious, more complex, and more important than that."
-In 2005, she also edited Randall Jarrell on W. H. Auden, a collection of Jarrell's critical essays.
+In 2005, she also edited Randall Jarrell on W. H. Auden, a collection of Jarrell's critical essays, with Hannah Brooks-Motl.